sdesai/mojito_app_hybrid_example/readme.md

 ## See it in Action

-Here is an example of a [Hybrid Application](http://capecodehq.github.com/mojito_app_hybrid_example/) built with [Mojito](https://github.com/yahoo/mojito/) and served via Github Pages.
+Here is an example of a [News Headline Application](http://capecodehq.github.com/mojito_app_hybrid_example/) built with [Mojito](https://github.com/yahoo/mojito/) and served via Github Pages.

 ## Getting Up and Running